 Mark continued, “My advice to entrepreneurs raising capital, either privately or in a Reg A+, is to distill your full pitch into a video no longer than five minutes in duration; every single thing you say must have clear value, it opens up the rest of the discussion to focus on the particular concerns of your audience."

 Disclosure: I hosted the offering on Manhattan Street Capital's website.
-Arcimoto was not charged for this service.
+See the Manhattan Street Capital fees for this offering

 Manhattan Street Capital, 5694 Mission Center Rd, Suite 602-468, San Diego, CA 92108.